Great St Bernard Hospice: In popular culture

 The monastery is the setting for one chapter in the 1857 Charles Dickens novel Little Dorrit, wherein some cold travellers and their mules spend the night, and are compared to some frozen unidentified dead bodies in the mortuary, which had been recovered from the mountain by the Fathers.
 The dogs and some outlying refuge shelters maintained by the monks are also mentioned.
 Dickens visited the place and saw the mortuary in 1846, and described it in a letter to his friend and biographer John Forster dated 6 September 1846.
 The Swedish writer and reformer Fredrika Bremer also visited the Hospice, and recorded her experience in vol. 1 of Life in the Old World (English trans. by Mary Howitt, 1860).
-The monastery also is referred to in the 8th stanza of Henry Longfellow's 'Excelsior'.
+The monastery also is referred to in the 8th stanza of Henry Longfellow's poem Excelsior.
 The Croatian writer and journalist Marija Jurić Zagorka mentions Hospice in her novel Jadranka.